 ‘Jani loves every one of hisj/k/*i dogs that Vid/Adamj brought to the exhibition.’

 The lack of reconstruction of the head noun inside the relative, therefore, points to the matching analysis of co-relatives, which assumes that they contain both an external head to which the relative is adjoined and an internal one merged in the position of relativization (Bhatt 2002; Sauerland 2002; Hulsey & Sauerland 2006).
 After the movement of the internal head to SpecCP of the relative clause, it undergoes deletion under identity with the external head (by a process called relative deletion; Sauerland 2002).
-Considering these conflicting arguments, in order to further examine the structure of Polish co and który-RCs, the next section will focus on subject-verb agreement with a Genitive of Quantification head noun.
+In order to further examine the structure of Polish co- and który-RCs, I will investigate subject-verb agreement patterns in RCs with Genitive of Quantification head nouns.
+GoQ phrases, when in subject position, induce obligatory default agreement on the matrix clause predicate.
+The aim of my study is to check whether default agreement on the verbal predicate inside the RC can also be triggered by a GoQ head noun, which would reveal the properties of agreement between the external head and the predicate inside the RC.

 2. Genitive of Quantification as a head noun